itzTheMeow/skype2discord/README.md

 You will also need to change the "guild" option in the config in index.js to your server id. (server switcher coming soon)

+Your bot will need at least send messages and webhook permissions.
+This uses webhooks to send messages as apparently sending messages through the bot is against tos but webhooks arent.

 ## Notes

 CTRL+C is your "back button".
 Use it to get out of the chat.